 eBay Used Suit Measurements

-Compare the measurements of the used suit you plan to purchase to a suit that fits you well.
-Sometimes, used suits may be the proper size but may have been altered by the original owner.
+Compare the measurements of the used suit you plan to purchase on eBay to a suit that fits you well.
+Sometimes, used suits may be the size you need but may have been altered by the original owner.
 Comparing measurements will ensure that the suit will still be a good fit with minimal alterations.

 Tip #2: Determine Suit Quality and Value

-If you’re going to buy a used suit, the worst thing you can do is to buy poor quality.
+If you’re going to buy a second-hand suit, the worst thing you can do is buy poor quality.
+Often, when thrift-shopping, there may be no price difference between cheaply made suits and those from better brands.
+You need to be able to judge suit quality to get the best value.
 With a bit of foreknowledge, you can choose a well-made suit with quality construction and durability.
 Here are some basic guidelines for determining the overall quality of a suit:

 Is the suit fused, half-canvas or full canvas lined?

 This is the single most important test of suit quality.
 Better quality suits use a horsehair (or other natural materials) canvas, which is sewn between the lining and the cloth of the front panels of the jacket.
 This canvas interlining aids in gently shaping the suit over the contours of your shoulders and chest, and allows the suit to breathe and retain its shape after repeated dry cleaning.
 Typically, most suits in the $500-$1000 range have half-canvas construction.
 This is a natural canvas lining that covers the chest area of the suit instead of extending the length of the jacket (known as full canvas).
-Half-canvas is a very good option for getting the best value in a used suit at a modest price.
-A few better quality half-canvas suit brands are made by Hart Schaffner & Marx, Hickey Freeman, and Daniel Cremieux.
+Half-canvas is a very good option for getting the best value in a quality used suit at a modest price.
+Many better suit manufacturers offer half-canvas construction in their top-of-the-line suits, such as Hart Schaffner & Marx, Jos.
+A. Bank, Hickey Freeman, and Daniel Cremieux.
+Check out this post for the best men’s suit brands to look for when thrifting.

 Half-canvas suit construction offers the best mix of quality and value when shopping for low-cost used suits on eBay.